Institute of Public Affairs (Poland): Staff

 Jacek Kucharczyk has been the president of the IPA executive board since 2009; previously he was the Institute's director for programming.
 Previously, Lena Kolarska-Bobińska served as president of the executive board and director of the Institute from 1997 to 2009.

 Achievements

-In November 2001, the institute was awarded a special prize and the title of “The Institution of the Year 2001” by the Pro Publico Bono Foundation.
+In November 2001, the institute was awarded a special prize and the title of "The Institution of the Year 2001" by the Pro Publico Bono Foundation.

-Wide international echo was gathered by the two IPA’s publications: “The second wave of Polish reforms” and “Four Reforms - from the concept to the realisation”.
-In the special survey about Poland in “The Economist” these two were mentioned as one of three major sources of information (in addition to OECD reports and Prof. Norman Davies’ book).
+Wide international echo was gathered by the two IPA's publications: "The second wave of Polish reforms" and "Four Reforms — from the concept to the realisation".
+In the special survey about Poland in The Economist these two were mentioned as one of three major sources of information (in addition to OECD reports and Prof. Norman Davies' book).

-IPA was one of the most active non-government organization in preparations to the accessing referendum and the referendum campaign.
+IPA was one of the most active non-government organizations in preparations to the accessing referendum and the referendum campaign.
 Its concept of two-day voting paved the way for the constitutional 50% voter turnout.